BayAreaMetro/Data-Analysis-Projects/equivalencies/readme.md

 # Across Regional Data Products

 MTC and ABAG produce areas based on transit, land use, and other features.
-Below we outline what some of these features are and how they relate to one another.
+Below we outline what some of these features are.
+In the future, time allowing, we will develop equivalencies between these.

 Priority: